luraess/parallel-gpu-workshop-JuliaCon21/README.md

 ### GPU implementation
 So now we have a cool iterative and implicit nonlinear diffusion solver in less than 100 lines of code 🎉.
 Good enough for mid-resolution calculations.
 What if we need higher resolution and faster time to solution ?
 GPU computing makes it possible to go beyond 24 GB/s.
 Let's slightly modify the [`diffusion_2D_damp_perf_loop_fun.jl`](scripts/diffusion_2D_damp_perf_loop_fun.jl) code to enable GPU execution.

-The main idea of GPU parallelisation is to calculate each grid point concurently by a different GPU thread (instaed of the more serial CPU execution) as depicted hereafter:
+The main idea of GPU parallelisation is to calculate each grid point concurrently by a different GPU thread (instead of the more serial CPU execution) as depicted hereafter:

 ![](docs/cpu_gpu.png)